sharzil1994/TranP-B-site/README.md

 # TranP-B-site
 # Intro
 TranP-B-site is a Transformer embedding based CNN model that predicts binding sites of protien protein interactions.
 It utilizes transformer embedding information extracted from protein sequences.
-NVIDIA A100 80GB has been used for training and testing process.

 # System Requirment
 This model has been developed in Linux environment with:
 ```